27 September 2020

 The Kodak Kidd on a NS col hopper.

 The tributes to these moniker classics are pretty recent.
-Here are the three that I am aware of.
-There might be others, and I would be surprised if The Rambler is not featured.
+Here are the four that I am aware of.
+There might be others.

 RLUY 18596 with Palm Tree Herby.